GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 ![auth-policy](../img/uma/auth-policy.png)

 ### UMA Policy Algorithm
 The UMA Policy alrorithm has two rules that are followed.
-These rules must be followed while writing UMA policy using the custom script feature of Gluu Server.
+These rules must be followed while writing an UMA policy using the custom script feature of Gluu Server.

 - UMA Policy protects resources based on scopes.
 If a scope is protected by a policy, then the policy script must reutrn `true` in order to authorize access during RPT authorization.

 - Multiple policies can protect a single scope.
-In such a case, all the policies must retun `true` to authorize access else aceess will be denied.
+In such a case, all the policies must retun `true` to authorize access.
+Otherwise, access will be denied.

 ![policy-algorithm](../img/uma/policy-algorithm.jpg)